 I keep mentioning Tesla and other Elon musk companies in this series.
 Well, here's another one: Loop Transit.

 Imagine an elevator that you could take to any place in the city, point to point, on demand.
 That's kind of what Loop Transit is.
 Here's how it would work: a loop pod is a vehicle that looks like an airport tram that can carry 16 passengers.
 It's actually built up on a Tesla battery pack, motor and wheels.
 The pod accelerates to 240 kilometers per hour between stops.
 That's nearly three times faster than a subway car.
 It can take you to the next town in one minute, six seconds.
-The longest commute from corner from one corner of the city to the center is four minutes four seconds.
+The longest commute from one corner of the city to the center is four minutes four seconds.
 The loop pods travel in 4.5 meter wide tunnels, so their only surface footprint is the entrance to the Loop tunnel.

 The whole system is fully automated in an environment with no chance of crashing into cars, people or wildlife.
 So it's probably gonna be much safer than even airplane travel.
 The pods are automatically routed like Internet data packets.
 This is a point to point, on demand system with usually no intermediate stops.

 Now this architecture is efficient enough in its own right.
 The Tesla website estimates 4,000 vehicles per hour, which is 64,000 people in an underground lane per hour at full capacity.
 But it's ultra efficient in a grid layout, with many origins and destinations.
-The reference design has one station per village less than five minutes walk to every door, For a total of 900 stations in the city: about twice as many as there are New York City subway stations.
+The Reference Design has one station per village less than five minutes walk to every door, For a total of 900 stations in the city: about twice as many as there are New York City subway stations.
 The village stations would look like simple tram stops, but the 36 downtown stations would be much bigger, higher capacity transit centers, kind of like the ones you see in many big cities.

 I figure about half the trips outside a village would be by bicycle, half by Loop.

 What about hazards and threats?
 Perhaps you're worried about earthquakes.
-What happens if you're taking the loop and there's an earthquake?
+What happens if you're taking the Loop and there's an earthquake?
 Well, earthquakes are surface phenomena, just like ocean waves.
 You're much safer underground.
 And where there are major earthquakes and aftershocks, people often shelter in underground tunnels rather than among buildings.
 Well, maybe I should just read to you from the Boring Company's Web page.
 It says, "tunnels, when designed properly, are some of the safest places to be during an earthquake.
 From a structural safety standpoint, the tunnel moves uniformly with the ground in contrast to surface structures.
 Additionally, a large amount of earthquake damage is caused by falling debris, which does not apply inside tunnels.
 Some examples: The 1994 Northridge Earthquake.
 No damage to L. A subway tunnels.
 1989 Loma Prieta, Northern California Earthquake.
 No damage to tunnels, which were then used to transport rescue personnel.
 1985 Mexico City Earthquake.
 No damage to tunnels which were then used to transport rescue personnel."

-And of course, now that we're in the throes of the Coronavirus epidemic, let's talk about sanitation.
+And of course, now that we're in the throes of the coronavirus epidemic, let's talk about sanitation.
 So you may be aware that in places like New York City, they're sanitizing the subway cars every day or two.
 Just using bleach.
 I would actually use ultraviolet light, and I would build it into each car and run it every time the car's empty, which could be a dozen times a day or more.
 In addition, of course, we would want to have really high quality air filtration.
 This would be HEPA filters: High Efficiency Particulate Absorbing filters, just like you find in airplanes.
 And these would basically pull the droplets from coughing that would otherwise be suspended in the air for minutes potentially and just basically, pull them out.

 What would it all cost?
 Let's see... for a city of five million, we'll need just under 10,000 loop cars.
 That's one car per 500 people.
 They'll probably be priced at something like $800,000.
 For comparison, the New York City subway cars are about $2 million.
 So when you do the multiplication, that's $8 billion for the cars.
-Now Edenicity will require 1,300 kilometers of tubes to connect all the villages in a grid (fun fact.
-That's almost the exact same length as all of the New York City rail lines combined).
+Now Edenicity will require 1,300 kilometers of tubes to connect all the villages in a grid (fun fact: that's almost the exact same length as all of the New York City rail lines combined).
 Now, what's the total cost of drilling those tunnels?
 For reasons I'll get into soon, the cost will be a lot less than the going rate for digging tunnels, so I'm gonna assume $6 million per kilometer.
 And that's another $8 billion for the tunnels.
 So the total is $16 billion.

 That kind of sounds like a lot, right?
 Well, it works out to $2,900 per person, and this is already built into the cost of owning an apartment in the city that I mentioned in Episode 8.
 This is for a system that could last a century with extremely modest routine maintenance costs.
 Bear in mind that the tunnels are not exposed to the elements, so there will be no orange cone season like we have with highways in the summer.
 The cars average something like 60 trips a day, get charged twice a day and need new batteries about every five years.
 Now the battery packs are expensive. $20,000 times 10,000 cars is $200 million.
 But divide that by 5 years and 5 million people, and the cost per resident is $8 per year.
 Tires are the other big ticket item.
-You need to replace those probably every two months.
-Using current technology and even at $1,000 a set, tire replacement would cost about $12 per resident per year.
+You need to replace those probably every two months using current technology, and even at $1,000 a set, tire replacement would cost about $12 per resident per year.
 As always, I'm rounding conservatively.
 The point is, using Loop Transit is super cheap compared to owning a car and paying taxes to maintain roads.

 The Loop Transit system is designed to move 4.7 million people every day, though it could handle twice that if it needed to.
 The energy consumption per person works out to about 22 kilowatt hours per month, well within that 110 to 180 kilowatt hours per month budget that we talked about earlier.
-Which raises the question: Why bother with bikeways when you have loop?
+Which raises the question: Why bother with bikeways when you have Loop?

 Let's think about that.
 Well, bikeways not only provide electric power and health benefits, they also increase the city's resilience.
-Emergency vehicles can use the bike paths when needed.
-Remember, design can cut the demand for such services by up to 90%.
+Emergency vehicles can use the bike paths when needed (remember, design can cut the demand for such services by up to 90%).
 Bikeways also provide a second mode of transportation: what my former rocket science colleagues call block redundancy.
-This is a backup system that achieves an end (in this case mobility) without relying on any of the infrastructure of the system it replaces.
-Good for disasters and outages.
+This is a backup system that achieves an end (in this case mobility) without relying on any of the infrastructure of the system it replaces—good for disasters and outages.

 ▲The Boring Company